 Single Leg Dead Lift for a More Powerful Swing

 One general movement comes to mind that forces an individual to display a great amount of motion, an ability to control and stabilize multiple joints, as well as test the balance system as a whole.
 That list are qualities that are needed when executing a golf swing with efficiency and power.
-Full range of motion to complete the swing, stability in rotational directions, and balance left, right, front, and back.
-The single leg dead lift is an extremely useful tool in building power and rotary stability.
+Full range of motion to complete the swing, stability in rotational directions, and balance left, right, front, and back – all skills that require solid balance training fundamentals to master effectively.
+Pairing these qualities with dedicated golf stability and rotary control exercises creates a strong foundation before advancing to power-focused movements like the single leg deadlift, which is an extremely useful tool in building power and rotary stability.

 Start with the kettlebell in one hand.